 Beyond the character traits Divine describes, there are two other key components to developing this unwavering inner resilience; they are Courage and positive Self-talk.
 One of the most important factors of success is overcoming your fears.
 Fear is what holds most people back in their lives.
 Overcoming your fear doesn’t mean becoming fearless, in fact there’s no such thing, we are all afraid at times.
 What makes the difference is what you do in the face of that fear.
 Overcoming your fear means working within the realm of fear and moving forward despite those fears – it’s developing Courage.

 Another huge component to your success is modifying the conversations you have with yourself every single day.
 We all talk to ourselves, non-stop.
 What we probably don’t realize is how important this Self-Talk is.
 We constantly talk ourselves into things as well as out of things.
-Our stress management is greatly affected by these self-conversations.
-It is estimated that seventy percent of what we say to ourselves in negative.
+These conversations affect our ability to manage stress.
+Seventy percent of what we say to ourselves is negative.
 If your spouse said negative things to you seventy percent of the time, we would call that emotional abuse – so why do we tolerate it from ourselves?

 Have you ever paid close attention to the context of the conversations you are having with yourself?
 I have – and I notice, and I’m sure it’s true for all of us, that on the days I feel down and blah, that running dialog in my head is extremely negative.
 I also notice that once I consciously change this conversation to positive, I immediately feel better.